Major Work Activity C – Installs air and material handling systems

 set dampers |

-dampers are set according to job specifications |
+dampers are set according to project specifications |

-Range of Variables
+Range of Variables (include, but not limited to)

-- fasteners include: screws, rivets, bolts, welds
+- fasteners: screws, rivets, bolts, welds

 Knowledge